gustofied/P2Engine/README.md

 ## Future

+[maybe here or elsewhere but add that one liner about it feels 90% done, needs that final push]

 So, what’s next for P2Engine?

 A first big win is to **close the learning loop.** Use the stored trajectories and evaluator rewards to optimize system prompts, routing, tools, and model choices.
 The initial focus will be **"System Prompt Learning"** where the goal will be to improve the “program around the model” (prompts, tool availability, temperatures, routing) instead of retraining weights. _What I'm describing here in truth is more configuration learning, but yeh I think solely focus on system prompts then we can go into the full "program arountdthe model" learning over time_.
 Either way I do think this type of learning that fits nicely with P2Engine, and is not far from being achievable.
 We need to first firm up the rollout module, evaluator, and rewards, fix a few internals, then already we can start experimenting with this learning loop.